SampSharp/SampSharp-visualstudio/README.md

 Installation
 ------------
 You can install this Visual Studio trough Visual Studio's Extensions manager ( `Tools > Extensions and Updates...` ).
-It's listed under the name `SampSharpVisualStudioPlugin`.
+It's listed under the name `SampSharp Plugin`.